vanzasetia/base-apparel-coming-soon-page/README.md

 - hello@email@company
 - work@home.co.id.now

-So, that's for the story!
+So, that's it for the story!
 Hopefully, you gain something useful out of it!

 ### Useful Resources
 - [RegExr](https://regexr.com/) - This tool helps me learn and create Regex.